obonaventure/mmtp-book/mptcp.rst

 .. _fig-mptcp-fastclose-b:
 .. tikz:: Abrupt release of a Multipath TCP connection by sending a RST with FAST_CLOSE on all subflows
-   :libs: positioning, matrix, arrows, arrows.meta math
+   :libs: positioning, matrix, arrows, arrows.meta, math

    \tikzmath{\c1=1;\c2=1.5; \s1=8; \s2=8.5; \max=6; }